Dingdong-LIU/Lab1_Chatbot_Rasa/chatbot/01-action/README.md

 There are a few parts worth discussing:
 * We are defining a class `ActionTellTime` that inherits from the `Action` class found in the `rasa_sdk` module.
 Whenever you write a custom action, you need to inherit from this class because it handles a lot of boilerplate on your behalf.
     * The `name(self)` function defines the name of this action.
 This name also needs to be copied to `domain.yml file`.
 Make sure you *DO NOT* misspell it when using it in your `stories.yml` / `rules.yml` / `domain.yml` files.
-    * The run method contains the logic for your custom action.
-This method receive
+    * The `run` method contains the logic for your custom action.
+This method receives information from the conversation so far from the `tracker` input.
+You can learn more about the information it can provide by checking [the docs](https://rasa.com/docs/action-server/sdk-tracker/).
+* To send messages to the end user you'll want to use the `dispatcher.utter_message` method.
+You can also send images or buttons with this method, but in our example, we only use it to send text messages.
+* We're mocking a database here with our `city_db` dictionary.
+We're using this "database" to convert a city name to a timezone.